fa899/LuaU-Synapse-X/README.md

 syn.secure_teleport(arguments, "rocket")
 Now for the methods:
-"tween" (straight goes for the target position) "chair" (makes ur character sit down into a chair and teleports the seat then makes u no longer sit and chair goes back) "aicframe" (uses pathfinding system) BROKEN "antilagback" (teleports u back a couple times) ONLY ANTICHEATS WITHOUT SetNetworkOwner(nil) which slows u down just like bedwars anticheat
+"tween" (straight goes for the target position) "chair" (makes ur character sit down into a chair and teleports the seat then makes u no longer sit and chair goes back) -- FULLY SECURE!
-"clone" (clones your character and then makes the clone with your old character teleport to the same target and after that ur character changes to ur old)
+"antilagback" (teleports u back a couple times) ONLY ANTICHEATS WITHOUT SetNetworkOwner(nil) which slows u down just like bedwars anticheat
+Antilagback is detectable (gives you noclip), beaware!
 "rocket" (makes your character fly up and then fly to the target position and then flies down) "hoodmodded" (bypasses hoodmodded anticheat's antiteleport) --]]